diedricj/Class-competition/README.md

 The report and Kaggle screenshot can be found as Report.pdf and kaggle_submission

 The python code shoud run on the OSU flip server if all imports are installed.
-These include
+These include:

 seaborn
 matplotlib